Evaluating Low-Light Image Enhancement Across Multiple Intensity Levels: Multi-Illumination Low-Light (MILL) Dataset

 We assembled 6 different backgrounds and 98 different objects, with no overlap between train/validation and test sets.
 The dataset comprises 4 backgrounds in training/validation scenes and 2 in test scenes, with 46 unique objects for training, 24 for validation, and 28 for testing.
 We captured 50 scenes using both the DSLR and the smartphone across all 11 intensity levels, totaling 1,100 images.
 The dataset is split into 30 training, 12 validation, and 8 test scenes.
 Figure~\ref{fig:dataset} shows three representative scenes displaying some of the intensity levels to illustrate the illumination intervals.
 We display the three lowest values to show how the intensity levels change in consecutive levels.
 Note that the highest levels remain noticeably underexposed compared to the ground truth, demonstrating the continuous range of realistic low-light conditions.

 All images were captured in RAW format (NEF for DSLR, DNG for smartphone) and processed using Camera RAW.
+Our RAW-to-sRGB processing was deliberately kept as minimally invasive as possible, since low-light enhancement is expected to operate at the early stages of the camera pipeline.
 DSLR images have a native resolution of 6036$\times$4020 pixels, while smartphone images are 1560$\times$1040 pixels.
 Following prior LLIE datasets, we created a small version (MILL-s) by bilinearly resizing all images to 600$\times$400 pixels to enable evaluation of methods with computational or memory constraints.
 Additionally, we divided each DSLR image into 9 non-overlapping patches of 2012$\times$1340 pixels, expanding the dataset to 5,500 Full-HD resolution images.
 Smartphone images remained at their original resolution due to their comparable full-HD size.
 We refer to this higher-resolution variant as MILL-f.